Azure-Samples/media-services-3rdparty-player-samples/players/shaka/README.md

 4. Run a server (for example with `npx http-server` ) and your player should be working.

 ### Setup VOD captions
-Run the following lines of code, and replace `captionUrl` with your .vtt directory, `lang` with the two letter code for language, and `type` with either `caption` or `subtitle`:
+Run the following lines of code, and replace `captionUrl` with your .vtt directory (vtt file needs to be in the same host to avoid CORS error), `lang` with the two letter code for language, and `type` with either `caption` or `subtitle`:

 ```javascript
 player.configure('streaming.alwaysStreamText', true)